a true story about loss & repair

 have you ever felt this way too?

-"Oh, it broke.
-You're so sad.
-You wanted it whole."
+"Oh.
+It broke.
+You really wanted it whole."